-RECOMMENDATION 2.2 Board Skills Matrix
+Board Skills Matrix

 The Board has adopted a Board Skills Matrix, which sets out the collective skills and attributes of the Board.
-In summary, the Board Skills Matrix includes (but is not limited to) such key skills and experience as strategy, property, investment/funds management, financial performance, risk oversight, economics and executive management, as well as other characteristics and attributes.
+In summary, the Board Skills Matrix includes (but is not limited to) such key skills and experience as strategy, property, investment/funds management, listed entities (including ASX listed entities), finance and financial performance, risk oversight, economics, government, debt management and executive management, as well as other characteristics and attributes.